jpedro/jpedro.github.io/bash-dispatch.md

 esac
 ```

-The `case` is to select the correct subcommand to run.
-As you add more, it
+The `case` selects the correct subcommand to run.
+As you add more, it becomes a
-becomes a long case list.
+long case list.

 Lately, I'm using a `dispatch` functions that tries to find the subcommand from
 available functions.
 Like this: